neos/neos-development-collection/TYPO3.Neos/Documentation/References/CommandReference.rst

 If an authentication provider name is specified, the new account will be created for that provider instead.

 Roles for the new user can optionally be specified as a comma separated list.
-For all roles provided by Neos, the role namespace "TYPO3.Neos:" can be omitted.
+For all roles provided by Neos, the role namespace "Neos.Neos:" can be omitted.

 Arguments
 ^^^^^^^^^